Camden Town tube station: Charing Cross, Euston and Hampstead Railway

 At the apex of the V was a junction allowing northbound trains to take either of the branches north, and likewise allow the trains south from the branches to join the single southbound track under Camden High Street.
 This resulted in four connecting tunnels.
 When the CCE&HR and City & South London Railway (C&SLR) lines were joined together after the C&SLR became part of the Underground Group on 1 January 1913, a short extension was planned from the Euston terminus of the City & South London Railway to connect with the CCE&HR south of Camden Town station allowing services to run from both City and West End branches to and from the Hampstead and Highgate branches.
 City branch services were extended to this station on 20 April 1924.
 The work required to join the two lines together at Camden Town was one of the most ambitious projects in the history of the Underground, and was undertaken without disrupting any existing services.
+This was partly carried out by a sort of sidling effect to get the tunnels to align, with a series of intertwined tubes inserted.
 It added another four tunnels that allows trains to proceed to or from either the Edgware or High Barnet branch on to or off both the City or Charing Cross branch without following conflicting paths.
 The multiple junction tunnels are effectively located beneath Camden High Street.

 The original lifts and emergency stairs to the platforms were inside the vertex of the V, leading to four passageways, one to each of the platforms, with return passageways back to the lifts.
 With growing patronage and increasing congestion the lifts were later replaced by escalators that came into service on 7 October 1929 with an escalator heading from the station building to a circulating area at the northern end of the platforms.
 This has only two pairs of parallel passageways, one for each branch (northbound), with a small side passage on each leading to the lower southbound platforms.
 One set of the original lift passageways became part of the ventilation system, but the remaining one adds to the confusion of the station.